protontypes/open-sustainable-technology/README.md

 - [eodash](https://github.com/eurodatacube/eodash) - Combines the resources, technical knowledge and expertise of three partner agencies ESA, JAXA, and NASA to strengthen our global understanding of global environmental changes and other societal challenges impacting our planet.
 - [SlideRule Earth](https://github.com/ICESat2-SlideRule/sliderule) - Process ICESat2 datasets in the cloud through REST API calls to SlideRule web services.
 - [SpaceLiDAR](https://github.com/evetion/SpaceLiDAR.jl) - A Julia toolbox for ICESat, ICESat-2 and GEDI data to quickly search, download, and load filtered point data with relevant attributes from the .h5 granules of each data product.
+- [SNAP](https://github.com/senbox-org/snap-engine) - The common software platform for the three Sentinel Toolboxes which are developed by the European Space Agency (ESA) for the scientific exploitation of the Sentinel-1, Sentinel-2 and Sentinel-3 missions.

 ### Taxonomy and Ontology
 - [Digital Twins Definition Language ontology for Energy Grid](https://github.com/Azure/opendigitaltwins-energygrid) - A global standard for energy grid assets management, power system operations modeling and physical energy commodity market.